mnemnion/orb/doc/md/weave/weave.md

 # Weave

-Our weaver is currently somewhat narrowly focused on markdown.
+Our weaver is currently somewhat narrowly focused on markdown\.

-This will change in time.
+This will change in time\.

-Now to activate dot!
+Now to activate dot\!

 ```lua
 local L = require "lpeg"